iomicroservices/bankstatements/README.md

 - A **/parse** endpoint that accepts a PDF upload, stores it under `.data/`, and returns a stub summary.

 Next step we’ll implement real extraction.

+We now implement **real extraction for text-based PDFs** using `pdfplumber` first and `camelot` as a fallback, then write CSV/XLSX.

+OCR for scanned PDFs will come in Step 4.